-The label on the Syrah is darker (as compared to the label on the Sauvignon blanc).
-Just like with his wine-making, Morgan pays close attention to details – he prefers darker labels on red wines so they will not stain after pouring the wine.
+The label on the Syrah is darker (as compared to the label on the Sauvignon Blanc).
+Just like with his winemaking, Morgan pays close attention to details – he prefers darker labels on red wines so they will not stain after pouring the wine.
 Makes sense.

 Because the production is so limited their focus is on selling direct to consumer.
 To date it has mostly been to friends, family and friends of friends.
-They have no distribution other then a few restaurants locally including Redd in Yountville.
+They have no distribution other than a few restaurants locally including Redd in Yountville.

 Priced affordably from an extremely talented winemaker – these are under the radar wines you will want to make the effort to obtain.